What We Do

 As returned Peace Corps volunteers concerned about the refugee crisis, we engage the Peace Corps community in supporting refugees.
 We believe that RPCVs have the commitment, adaptability and cross-cultural skills to make a significant contribution to this global humanitarian effort.

 Join Us in Supporting Mandy Manning, 2018 National Teacher of the Year

-Mandy Manning, National Teacher of the Year, will be our keynote speaker.
+Mandy Manning, National Teacher of the Year, was our keynote speaker.
 A Peace Corps Volunteer in Armenia and a veteran high school teacher in Spokane, WA, Mandy has become one of the nation's leading advocates in support of immigrant and refugee students in our public schools.
-Refugee and immigrant residents also will share their stories, and leaders from faith-based groups and other placement agencies will discuss successful ways all of us can mobilize local support for immigrants and refugees.
+Refugee and immigrant residents also shared their stories, and leaders from faith-based groups and other placement agencies discussed successful ways all of us can mobilize local support for immigrants and refugees.

 Get to know RPCV-Armenia Mandy Manning in this CBS interview on YouTube!